 As an Initiator Agent, Skye is a natural fit for Breeze.
 During the Stage 3 Challengers, teams from all major regions had Skye in their compositions.
 Undoubtedly, Skye has plenty to offer in Breeze.
 Apart from being an Initiator, she can also fill in as a Duelist when needed.
 Skye’s Guiding Light and Trailblazer are helpful for any team.
 Even her Seekers can track down enemies or reveal their directions from long ranges.

 In the European scene, both Skye and Sova are highly favored by S Tier teams like Fnatic or Team Liquid.
 For the lineup enthusiasts, playing Sova on Breeze is like a Blessing.
-Sova’s value during the post-plant scenario is huge.
-His Owl Drone is an excellent alternative to Skye’s Trailblazer ability.
+Sova’s value during the post-plant scenario is huge, and his Owl Drone is an excellent alternative to Skye’s Trailblazer ability.
 Although, in Breeze, his Hunter’s Fury is not really effective in most cases.

 Similar to Skye, KAY/O can also step up as a Duelist when required.
 In contrast, KAY/O’s other abilities don’t provide much value for a team.
 Playing solo as KAY/O might be a good idea in low-elo matches, but it won’t make much sense in Immortal or higher lobbies.
 Unless you are absolutely sure about his abilities like FRAG/ment or ZERO/point, it’s best to avoid KAY/O.

 Except for his long-range Flashpoints, none of Breach’s abilities serve any critical role in Breeze.
 His Rolling Thunder is somewhat capable on A site of the map, but even in its full capacity, it can’t cover the entirety of any sites on the map.
 So, in short, Breach is not a good pick for Breeze from any perspective.